ihetal/Real-Time-Stock-Price-Prediction/README.md

 In this project, we propose a real-time stock price prediction model based on market trends and historical stock prices. <br/>
 We wanted to see if real time market trends and news have any impact on stock prices.
 We have combined historical prices with sentiment analysis to build a hybrid model using Apache Spark framework.
-We use Spark Streaming service to build the model in real-time.
+Used Spark Streaming service to build the model in real-time.

 ### Details: